heeropang/VirtualPullDown/README.md

 ```

 ## Sbatch scripts for structure predictions
-sbatch scripts for generating MSA and predicted files using localcolabfold
+sbatch scripts for generating MSA and predicted files using local ColabFold
 <!-- What is this for? -->
 This is for submitting preprocessed sequence files in batch on slurm to generate multiple sequence alignments (MSA) and structure predictions using ['ColabFold'](https://github.com/sokrypton/ColabFold).